nibbula/yew/README.md

-This is a non-groveling interface to operating system functionality, which like most things, is written out of foolishness and limitation.
+This is a non-groveling interface to operating system functionality.
 I recommend you don't use it.

 Since it doesn't grovel, it has at least the advantage that it doesn't require a C compiler and operating system headers.
 It has the disadvantage of only